 To keep the leadership team content, we find most internal IT department leaders will relay that ‘everything is fine’ when asked for a cybersecurity status update.
 In reality, organisations should hope for the best, but plan for the worst.
 No one is immune to a cyber attack target and through experience, we have found IT leaders can underestimate their ability to respond.
 Given the tightening of the labour market, it is also becoming harder for schools to attract high-quality IT talent.

 We can’t overemphasise the ways in which cybercrime is becoming increasingly complex and sophisticated.
 Even the most seasoned IT professionals may not be aware of these extreme threat levels and the reality of today’s risk.
-Given most IT departments in schools make up a small percentage of the staff body, their time is mostly assigned to daily operations.
+Given that IT departments in schools usually comprise a small percentage of the staff body, they primarily devote their time to daily operations.
 They do not have the capacity to constantly maximise cybersecurity resilience.
 It’s the duty of an external IT partner to understand how threats are evolving and how your school’s capability responds over time.

 Extending your IT department outside the limitations of your school can ensure your cyber resilience is at peak performance.
 This includes identifying and addressing any weaknesses in your school’s cyber defence, monitoring systems for unusual activity and developing a clear and effective disaster recovery plan.

-The truth is, even the most sophisticated organisations can be hacked, so seeking outside expertise may just be the difference between deflecting an attack or becoming the next cyber victim.
+The truth is, outside expertise can make the difference between deflecting an attack and becoming the next cyber victim, even for the most sophisticated organizations that are vulnerable to hacking.

 Assess your cybersecurity online with NetStrategy